jjonescz/blog/content/posts/clickonce-installer-build-publish-github/index.md

        [switch]$OnlyBuild=$false
    )

-   $appName = "WpfApplication" # 👈 Replace with your app name.
+   $appName = "WpfApplication" # 👈 Replace with your application project name.
    $projDir = "WpfApplication" # 👈 Replace with your project directory (where .csproj resides).

    Set-StrictMode -version 2.0